 Both publications are available to our members at a discounted price.

-The Fostering Network in Wales provides in-house training courses on digital, tailored to meet your service’s needs.
+The Fostering Network provides in-house training courses on fostering in a digital word, tailored to meet your service’s needs.
 Contact our training team for more information.

 Our member helplines provide confidential and impartial advice for foster carers in the UK.

 Our online community